NicoleChivers/BAMP-DMD-Notes-18-19/Kyle-4-Programming.md

 //for requesting permission to use location
-//include in info.plist (bottom of first file list) Privacy - Location Always and When In Use Usage Description Privacy - Location When In Use Usage Description
+//include in info.plist (bottom of first file list)
+//Privacy - Location Always and When In Use Usage Description
+//Privacy - Location When In Use Usage Description

 import UIKit
 import CoreLocation